mirceanton/website/website/_posts/2025-02-12-mikrotik-terraform-getting-started.md

 ## Importing the Default Config

-With terraform connected to our router, there are 2 main courses of action we can choose from:

-1. We can reset our router, making sure to disable any kind of default configuration and create everything from scratch using terraform
-2. We can model a terraform configuration that mirrors the default RouterOS configuration and strategically import resources under terraform management
+When bringing a MikroTik device under Terraform management, you pretty much have two options:

+1. Reset the router and build from scratch,
+2. Import the existing configuration into Terraform

 Each option has pros and cons, and I'm not really going to debate which is better and why.
 The former option is, at least in terms of the procedure, simpler.
 You just reset the router and start terraforming right away.
 That being said, I'll go for the latter in this guide so that I don't have to battle configuring my router at the same time as I am battling managing it via terraform.

-I am fairly new to mikrotik devices in general, so I want to take it one step at a time.
+To be honest, I am fairly new to mikrotik devices in general, so I want to take it one step at a time.
 Firstly, I want to onboard the default configuration and get a feeling for managing this router via terraform and I can get fancy with the config later on.

 For now, let's take a quick look at the default configuration that came with my RB5009.
 I won't drop the entire `export` here.
 You can find in in [this gist](https://gist.github.com/mircea-pavel-anton/11852c0978c974d36ce0e28945878ef8).
 I'll take things step by step and see how Mikrotik config translates into terraform resources.

 ### Bridge Interface

-By default, Mikrotik create **one bridge interface per switch chip** in your device.
+By default, Mikrotik creates **one bridge interface per switch chip** in your device.
+As far as I understand, this is due to performance optimizations since only one bridge per switch chip can take advantage of hardware acceleration.
+There's nothing stopping you from creating more, just know that it will likely perform poorly since traffic between them will be processed by the CPU instead of the switch chip.

 Since my RB5009 has only one switch chip, it has one default bridge called... well... `bridge` 😅:

 ```sh
 /interface bridge
 add admin-mac=48:A9:8A:BD:AB:D5 auto-mac=no comment=defconf name=bridge
 ```

-We can define this bridge as a terraform resource like so:
+I can define this bridge as a terraform resource like so (note that I don't include the "defconf" comments):

 ```terraform
 resource "routeros_interface_bridge" "bridge" {